mmterpstra/molgenis-c5-TumorNormal/README.md

 Variant Calling
 ===============

-The variant calling pipeline is an adapation of the GATK workflow (DePristo et al. 2011, Van der Auwera et al. 2013) and molgenis compute (Byelas, H et al. 2013) as workflow management software.
+The variant calling pipeline is an adaptation of the GATK workflow (DePristo et al. 2011, Van der Auwera et al. 2013) and molgenis compute (Byelas, H et al. 2013) as workflow management software.

 Alignment of reads was done using BWA (Li, H. 2013) and the Genome Analysis Toolkit (abbr.
 GATK) (McKenna et al. 2010 ).
 Using the human genome reference build GRCH37 with decoys from the GATK bundle.
 Picard Tools was used for format conversion and Marking duplicates.
 As variant caller this pipeline uses the HaplotypeCaller to call all the samples of the same patient/cohort.
 Annotation of the variants was done using SnpEff (Cingolani P, Platts A, Wang le L et al. 2012, ) / SnpSift (Cingolani P, Patel VM, Coon M et al 2012) with the ensembl release 75 (Flicek, P et al 2014) gene annotations and the dbNSFP2.7 database (Liu, X et al. 2011, Liu, X et al. 2013), the GATK was used with variant annotations of dbsnp 138 (Sherry, ST et al. 2001), Cosmic v72 (Forbes et al. 2014), 1000 genomes phase 3 (1000 Genomes Project Consortium et al. 2012) and Exac 0.3 databases (Lek et al. 2016).
 The data was filtered for quality metrics similar to GATK recommendations (described below) and custom filters for population frequency and variant effect.
 For code and exact versioning see: https://github.com/mmterpstra/molgenis-c5-TumorNormal